Thanks for the Memories – Good and BadPin

 13092194_10154044251990330_3750308406697914055_nPin

 OK, now that we’ve gotten the explanation for the photo out of the way, back to the point of this post.
-The thing about seeing photos of yourself from over 20 years ago is that once you remember the moment the photo was taken, and maybe smile about it, then you start to think about everything else.
-As I looked through my friends photos, there were some laughs, but also photos of people who are no longer with us, photos of close friends who I lost contact with years ago, and memories of other events that weren’t as much fun.
+The thing about seeing photos of yourself from over 20 years ago is that once you remember the moment the photo was taken and maybe smile about it, you start thinking about everything else.
+As I looked through my friends’ photos, there were some laughs, but also photos of people who are no longer with us, photos of close friends with whom I lost contact years ago, and memories of other events that weren’t as much fun.
 There were people who I hurt when my depression got really bad, people who hurt me, and a whole lot of other messiness that tends to happen when you’re trying to heal from childhood abuse and also deal with mental health issues.

 To put it bluntly, while I don’t regret the healing that has taken place in my life and where I am now, I have to also acknowledge that getting here was messy.
 I’m not the same person I was in this photo.
-None of us are the same people we were back then, but for survivors there is a particular challenge that comes with healing.
-You have to be willing to change, and if I know anything about change, I know it, too, can be messy.
+None of us is the same person we were back then, but for survivors, there is a particular challenge that comes with healing.
+You have to be willing to change, and if I know anything about change, I know it can be messy, too.
 Change requires us to leave behind things that are not good for us, which just so happen to be the things we’ve gotten quite comfortable with.

 As children, we learned to cope with the unpredictable nature of being abused.
-For some, it was whether someone was drunk or sober, or whether they were in “the mood” to molest us or not that determined our daily situation.
+For some, it was whether someone was drunk or sober, or whether they were in “the mood” to molest us or not, that determined our daily situation.
 It was all completely out of our control, so, naturally, as adults, we love consistency and control, to a fault.
 I’ve known many a survivor to stay in bad relationships, bad jobs, bad locations, just because it was consistent.
 Sometimes, healing is about more than being comfortable.
 I’ve probably done more healing by doing things that are completely uncomfortable than anything else.
-Going out and trying something new, or taking a chance on yourself is a great way to gain self confidence and grow as an individual.
+Going out and trying something new or taking a chance on yourself is a great way to build self-confidence and grow as an individual.
 But sometimes, doing so means that you might fail, or people around you may not come along.
-Like I said, it’s messy.
+As I said, it’s messy.

 But the biggest thing I take away from those photos, and all of the memories that they bring back, is that I survived even the messy stuff.
 I may not be proud of everything I did during the messy years, but I’m still here.
 And why shouldn’t I have survived that?
 I survived being abused in the first place!

 So did you.
 You’re a lot stronger than any messiness that comes from change.
-The people that matter will see that and accept you for it.
-I know that the people who accept that I am where I need to be, and forgive me when things get messy, are the ones I value the most.
+The people who matter will see that and accept you for it.
+I know that the people who accept that I am where I need to be and forgive me when things get messy are the ones I value the most.

 Find those people, and always remember that you’re capable of so much, even when things don’t go exactly as you planned.